Deep hole drilling: Internal profiling

 For various reasons, there are components with deep holes whose inner contours are rotationally symmetrical but not uniformly cylindrical.
 Such components can have contours without undercuts, e.g. for centrifugal casting moulds or conical bores in extruder cylinders, and with undercuts, e.g. for propeller shafts or landing gears.
 To produce such chamber pockets, high quality pre-drilling is required.
 If the radially extendable cutting tool holder is controlled via an NC axis and connected to the NC bore slide of the deep hole drilling machine, it is almost possible to produce any bore hole wall contour in one cut over the entire contour length.
 The position of the cutting edge can be modified by an axial displacement, e.g. by using an internal thrust tube.
 In addition, the guide pads can also be adjusted hydraulically.
-Since the guide bore has already been maschined after the first cutting step for the so-called long chamber method, the guide pads must also be radially adjustable to support the tool for larger chambers.
+Since the guide bore has already been machined after the first cutting step for the so-called long chamber method, the guide pads must also be radially adjustable to support the tool for larger chambers.
 As an alternative to this method, the so-called short-chamber method does not require extendable guide pads, as the tool is only seated in the pre-drilled guide hole.